Description of the plan

 The processes with regard to the Sava River Basin went far beyond the elaboration of existing information and included the possibility of collecting the missing data, filling in the gaps and collating the latest information, which allowed for a better analysis of the pressures and impacts and a proposal of measures.

 The chapters of the Sava RBMP follow the logic and requirements of the WFD and their structure is determined by the Significant Water Management Issues (SWMI).
 Chapter 1 contains background information on the Sava River Basin and the Plan itself.
 General characteristics of the Sava River Basin are presented in Chapter 2.
 Chapter 3 describes existing pressures.
 An inventory of protected areas is provided in Chapter 4 and the monitoring networks in the Sava River Basin are described in Chapter 5.
 The results of the basin-wide water status assessment and the designation of Heavily Modified Water Bodies (HMWBs) and Artificial Water Bodies (AWBs) are given in Chapter 6.
 The environmental objectives and exemptions according to WFD Articles 4(4), 4(5) and 4(7) are outlined in Chapter 7.
 Chapter 8 contains an economic analysis of water uses.
 Chapter 9 gives an overview of measures to be implemented on a basin-wide scale for each SWMI and other water management issues.
 This chapter also includes key conclusions regarding the Programme of Measures, which are of key importance for future river basin management in the Sava River Basin.
-Chapter 10 integrates issues of water protection with other developments in the Sava River Basin, focusing on floods, navigation, hydropower and agriculture.
+Chapter 10 integrates issues of water protection in developments in the Sava River Basin, focusing on floods, navigation, hydropower and agriculture.
 Chapter 11 addresses climate change.
 Public information and consultation activities carried out in relation to this Plan are summarized in Chapter 12.
 Key findings are listed in Chapter 13.
-The references and the list of background documents, prepared during development of the Plan, are given in Chapter 14 and 15 respectively.
+The references are given in Chapter 14.